 Many childhood injuries are preventable if you know the risks

 As the seasons change, Dr. Lois Lee can predict that certain types of injuries will appear in the Emergency Department at Boston Children’s Hospital.
 “Some things happen every year,” she says.
-With warmer weather, for instance, serious injuries occur when children fall from windows after screens they were leaning against give way.
-In the colder months, children come in with head and neck injuries, not to mention broken bones, from winter sport accidents.
+In the cold months, for instance, children come in with head and neck injuries and broken bones, from winter sport accidents.
+In warmer weather, serious injuries occur when children fall from windows after screens they were leaning against give way.

 Other injuries don’t rely on the seasons, particularly those that involve kids in cars.
 Whether it’s because a car seat was not installed properly or because a teen driver was taking risks behind the wheel, motor vehicle crashes are a leading cause of injury for every age group.